 - To register for a vaccine appointment, follow these instructions: How to Schedule a Covid-19 Vaccine Appointment.

-- We will continue to open appointments as additional vaccine becomes available.
+- We will continue to open appointments for the coming weeks.
 To receive notifications when new appointments are available, you may subscribe to updates at mytest.status.gatech.edu.